Jenee Fleenor

 Jenee Fleenor is an American musician.
 A singer-songwriter, she plays the fiddle, mandolin and acoustic guitar and has performed with various musicians and bands.
 In 2019, she became the first woman to be nominated and to win the Country Music Association's Musician of the Year and the first fiddle player to win the award in over 20 years.
-She has subsequently won the award a further three consecutive times.
+She has subsequently won the award a further four consecutive times.
+Fleenor is also a two-time winner of the Specialty Instruments Player of the Year award at the Academy of Country Music Awards.
+She received a Grammy Award nomination as a songwriter in 2026 for co-writing "A Song to Sing" with Chris Stapleton, Miranda Lambert, and Jesse Frasure.

-Fleenor has performed with artists including Jon Pardi, Blake Shelton, Steven Tyler, Terri Clark, Martina McBride, Cody Johnson, and Rascal Flatts.
+Fleenor has performed with artists including George Strait, Jon Pardi, Blake Shelton, Steven Tyler, Terri Clark, Martina McBride, Cody Johnson, and Rascal Flatts.
 She has written songs for many of the same musicians, as well as Dolly Parton, Gretchen Wilson, Kathy Mattea, Montgomery Gentry, Del McCoury and Gord Bamford.

 Early life

 Fleenor was born in Springdale, Arkansas.
 She started learning to play the violin when she was three-years-old.
 She studied the Suzuki method of playing.
 She played alongside her parents, with her mother playing the piano and her father the violin.

 Fleenor started playing the fiddle, at the age of five, after hearing the song Faded Love by Bob Wills.
-She became a fiddle player for the band at a local opry house when she was ten.
-She found influence in the playing of many Nashville musicians including Brent Mason, Paul Franklin, Rob Hajacos, Mark O’Connor, Ricky Skaggs, Steve Warner and Vince Gill to name a few.
+She became a fiddle player for the band at a local Opry house when she was ten.
+She found influence in the playing of many Nashville musicians including Brent Mason, Paul Franklin, Rob Hajacos, Mark O’Connor, Ricky Skaggs, Steve Wariner and Vince Gill to name a few.

 She relocated to Nashville, Tennessee in 2001 to attend college.
 She sat in with a bluegrass band during a show and Larry Cordle asked her a few days later to perform with him.
-She quit college and became full time musician.
+She quit college and became a full time musician.